 Jerry Semchyshyn is a music educator who specializes in guitar and composition.
 He holds a Bachelor of Music and Education degrees, as well as a Masters of Music degree from the University of Manitoba.

 Jerry is well versed in a variety of playing styles and has taught group and private lessons for over thirty-years.
 His students have performed at The Legislative Grounds, The Winnipeg Music Festival, and SAGE, as well as numerous Manitoba Chamber Orchestra pre-concert events.

 Jerry is an active composer and has received commissions from organizations including Trio 86, GroundSwell, The Manitoba Chamber Orchestra, The Manitoba Museum, and The Winnipeg Symphony Orchestra.
 In 2011, The Manitoba Chamber Orchestra premiered Semchyshyn’s, ‘Mercury Dreaming of Venus for eight nylon string guitars and reduced chamber orchestra’.

-In addition to teaching at the WCM, Jerry teaches at Tech Voc High School where he enjoys coaching rock bands for Tec Stock, a Rock and Roll Concert series now in its 11th year at Tec Voc High School.
+In addition to teaching at the WCM, Jerry teaches at Tech Voc High School where he enjoys coaching rock bands for Tech Stock, a Rock and Roll Concert series at Tech Voc High School.

 Violin & Piano